nickmanning214/fajita/README.md

 It is up to the Fajita library to support the "optional" directive.
 This is a better, more symmantic name than angular's `ngIf` because `if` is a vague statement that could mean anything. `optional` clearly conveys the purpose of the directive, that means the element is optionally shown based on a value.

+## Mixing javascript and HTML

+Frameworks like React are known for the controversial practice of mixing Javascript and HTML.
+Angular allows for generic javascript to be placed inside of directives.
+We believe in the practice of separating Javascript and HTML.
+Therefore, the only values allowed in directives are variable names.
+Any kind of code needs to be placed in the code for the directive.

 ## Philosophy

 In Fajita, a View is thought of as a wrapper for a template, and a template is an HTML structure with embedded behaviors (directives).